-means federal taxable income with (1) the addition of interest, dividends or other distributions from non-Vermont state and local obligations to the extent this income is excluded from federal adjusted gross income; the capital gain deferral in a previous year for investment in a qualified business upon disposition of the taxpayer's interest in the business; the difference between depreciation using standard MACRS on assets qualified for 2018 federal bonus depreciation and the reported federal depreciation on those qualified assets as a result of Vermont disallowance of the bonus depreciation; state and local income taxes deducted on federal Form 1041, Line 11, with (2) the subtraction of interest income from U.S. government obligations to the extent such income is included in federal adjusted gross income; capital gains exclusion; and as a result of Vermont disallowance of the bonus depreciation, the difference between depreciation using standard MACRS on assets qualified for prior year federal bonus depreciation and the reported federal depreciation on those qualified assets.
+means federal taxable income with the addition of:

+- interest, dividends or other distributions from non-Vermont state and local obligations to the extent this income is excluded from federal adjusted gross income; - the capital gain deferral in a previous year for investment in a qualified business upon disposition of the taxpayer's interest in the business; - the difference between depreciation using standard MACRS on assets qualified for 2020 federal bonus depreciation and the reported federal depreciation on those qualified assets as a result of Vermont disallowance of the bonus depreciation; - state and local income taxes deducted on federal Form 1041, Line 11 with the subtraction of:

+- interest income from U.S. government obligations to the extent such income is included in federal adjusted gross income; - capital gains exclusion; and - as a result of Vermont disallowance of the bonus depreciation, the difference between depreciation using standard MACRS on assets qualified for prior year federal bonus depreciation and the reported federal depreciation on those qualified assets.

+Vermont Trust

-Vermont Trust A trust is a Vermont trust if the settlor was a Vermont resident when the trust became irrevocable; or, if the trust is still revocable and the settlor was a Vermont resident when the trust was created.
-Also, a trust is a Vermont trust if the settlor was domiciled in Vermont at his/her death.
+A trust is a Vermont trust (1) if the settlor was a Vermont resident when the trust became irrevocable OR (2) if the trust is still revocable and the settlor was a Vermont resident when the trust was created OR (3) if the settlor was domiciled in Vermont at his/her death.